00fox/Ds2vJoy/README.md

   - double (only destination), if time stamp is in use, disabling will be effective until whole mapping is finished instead this destination only

 Under central led, you'll find 4 checkboxes
-- Macro: Interrupt macros on release (even if timestamp not finished)
+- Interrupt: Interrupt macros on release (even if timestamp not finished)
   - double, No sustain: we use release value of first source instead of 0xFF if timestamp is still in use and we have released sources
 - Pause: pause this mapping while a not condition
   - otherwise: